The Byrd Postdoctoral Scholarship application process was completed January 13, 2023.

 The Byrd Postdoctoral Research Scholarship was established through a major gift from the Byrd Foundation in memory of Rear Admiral Richard Evelyn Byrd and Marie Ames Byrd.
 This program provides scholarships at The Ohio State University for postdoctoral researchers with superior academic backgrounds who are pursuing advanced research on topics relevant to polar and alpine environments as well as global climate change.
-Postdoctoral scholars must have received their Ph.D. within five years of selection.
+The appointment is for 18 months.
+Postdoctoral scholars must have received their Ph.D. within three years of selection.
 Except for fieldwork and other scholarship related research activities that require absence from campus, Byrd Scholars are expected to be in residence at the Byrd Polar and Climate Research Center during the tenure of their scholarship.

 Applicants should contact specific members of the Byrd Center prior to submitting their application to discuss possible projects and determine how their proposed research will complement existing programs.
 This scholarship is limited to research of mutual interest to both the scholar and his/her Byrd Center mentor.
 Postdoctoral awards will be for 18 months.
 A competitive stipend and a research and travel allowance will be provided.

-The applicant must email the following material, in a single pdf file attachment, to Michele Cook at email@example.com :
+The applicant must email the following three items (statement, proposal and CV), in a single pdf file attachment, to Michele Cook at Byrd-Fellow@osu.edu:

-- a detailed description (fewer than 5 pages) of the specific research project to be conducted during the term of the internship
+- Research Proposal (up to five pages) of the specific research project to be conducted during the term of the internship, which includes:

-In addition, 3 letters of reference and a letter of support from the Byrd Center mentor should be sent directly from the writers to firstname.lastname@example.org .
+Finally, 4 letters of reference/support (three letters of reference and one letter of support from the Byrd Center mentor).
+These letters should be sent directly from the writers to Byrd-Fellow@osu.edu.

-All application materials must be received by a deadline to be determined in Fall 2022.
-Selection of scholarship recipients will be made as determined in Fall 2022.
+All application materials must be received by date to be announced.
+Selection of scholarship recipients will be made by date to be announced.

-Scholarship appointments may start on the first day of any month between ~May, 2023 and December 31, 2023.
+Scholarship appointments may start on the first day of any month between dates to be announced.